Understanding Building Regulations relating to Insulation

 Existing Dwellings, Domestic (L1B England)

-Existing dwellings differ from new dwellings, in that they do not have to achieve a whole building Target CO2 Emissions Rate (TER, see New Dwellings above).
+a whole building Target CO2 Emissions Rate (TER, see New Dwellings above).
 However, existing dwellings do have to meet certain target U-values for building elements (roofs, walls and floors); each of which are shown in the below drawing.

 New & Existing Buildings, Domestic (Wales)

-Wales has its own set of standards when it comes to insulation which states differing U-Values to the standards that apply in England.
+differing U-Values to the standards that apply in England.
 The drawings below show the U-value requirements for both new and existing domestic buildings.

 New & Existing Buildings, Domestic (Section 6 Scotland)

-The relevant building regulation relating to insulation in Scotland is Section 6 (Energy) of the Scottish standards which states that every building must be designed and constructed in such a way that an insulation envelope is provided which reduces heat loss.
+Section 6 (Energy) of the Scottish standards which states that every building must be designed and constructed in such a way that an insulation envelope is provided which reduces heat loss.
 The drawing below shows the maximum U-values for each building element.

 The information shown in the U-value drawings shown is provided for guidance only.
 You should consult your building control authority and building designer regarding compliance with building regulations.
 Now we know what a U-Value is and what target U-Value we need to achieve, let’s look at what information is needed to calculate a U-Value.